gathering/gondul/README.rst

 computer party with between 5000 and 10000 active clients - see http://gathering.org).
 It is now provided as a stand-alone application with the goal of being usable to any number of computer parties and events of similar nature.
-First up of non-TG users is Digitality X 2016 (http://digitalityx.no), scheduled for June / July 2016.
+First up of non-TG users was Digitality X 2016 (http://digitalityx.no), taking place in June / July 2016.

 Unlike other NMS's, Gondul is not designed to run perpetually, but for a limited time and needs to be effective with minimal infrastructure in place